bentoml/Yatai/docs/source/installation/yatai_deployment.rst

 - Yatai

-  Because yatai-deployment depends on yatai as the bento registry, you need to `install yatai <yatai.html>`_ first.
+  Because yatai-deployment depends on yatai as the bento registry, you need to check the documentation :doc:`yatai` first.

 - Kubernetes